🌿Frequently Asked Questions

 • Many Private Health Insurance providers offer rebates for dietetic services.
 We recommend checking directly with your fund to confirm what benefits apply to your policy.

 If your Insurance Company can contribute to the cost - that’s great!
-Please note, however, that we cannot claim this on your behalf.
+We will provide you with a receipt following your full payment so you can claim benefits back through your Insurer.

 • The Initial Assessment happens over two (2) appointments, usually two weeks apart.

-Before we meet: We’ll carefully review the information you provide in your History and Consent Forms — your insight helps us understand what’s important to you and your family.
+Before the Appointments: We’ll carefully review the information you provide in your History and Consent Forms — your insight helps us understand what’s important to you and your family.

-Outside of the appointment time: We may also review relevant medical records, growth charts, recent blood test results, and food intake records to build a full picture of your child’s nutritional needs.
+After the Appointments: We will also review relevant medical records, growth charts, recent blood test results, and food intake records to build a full picture of your child’s nutritional needs.
 Where appropriate, we may also share a brief summary with key members of your child’s medical team (such as your GP or Paediatrician) to ensure coordinated and collaborative care.

 • Absolutely!